You enjoy running, right?

 But here’s the funny thing: exactly what we avoid during our runs, is exactly what makes us better as runners.

 What do I mean?

 Well, we expand by demand.
 Our bodies adapt to stress.
 So unless we add more resistance to our run and push ourselves to run faster and longer we will never grow.

 You might be thinking: “Okay, I get it.
 But I do push myself and I still achieve very little results.
 What am I do wrong?”

 Well, that is the million dollar question, isn’t it?

 And the answer is…

 You need to run more HILLS!
-To become a stronger and faster runner with incredible power and stamina than run more hills!
+To become a stronger and faster runner with incredible power and stamina than hill running is a MUST!
 It’s a sure fire way to the top!